FIX: BIOS Recognizes SSD But Won't Boot [2024 Guide]

 SSDs are great since they offer better performance, but many users reported that BIOS recognizes SSD, but PC won’t boot from it.

 This can be a big problem, especially if you purchased a new SSD to replace your hard drive.
-Fixing this problem is simple, and in today’s article, we’re going to show you how to do that.
+The good news is that it’s fixable.
+In today’s article, we’ll walk you through all you ned to do.

 What do I do if BIOS recognizes SSD but won’t boot?